-To confirm that we had not inadvertently discarded nuclear recoils in the fiducial volume, the DRIFT collaboration took 45.4 days of unshielded data and found 14 events, consistent with recoils generated by ambient neutrons being emitted from the walls of the underground lab and interacting in the gas [24].
+To confirm that we had not inadvertently discarded nuclear recoils in the fiducial volume, the DRIFT collaboration took 45.4 days of unshielded data and found 14 events, consistent with recoils generated by ambient neutrons being emitted from the walls of the underground lab and interacting in the gas [25].

-A recent unpublished analysis, shows no events in ~150 days, increasing our limit by approximately a factor of 3 from that shown in Figure XXX.
+A recent unpublished analysis, shows no events in ~150 days, increasing our limit by approximately a factor of three from that shown in Figure 3.

-In summary, the NITPC technology developed by DRIFT over the previous several decades has unique capabilities, namely demonstrated low-threshold (~keV/amu nuclear recoils) and low-background (no events observed in 150 days) performance.
+In summary, the NITPC technology developed by DRIFT over the previous several decades has unique capabilities, namely demonstrated low-threshold (~keV/amu nuclear recoils) and low-background (background-free operation for 150 days) performance.
 We believe this technology could be usefully employed in a beam dump experiment at JLab.